Pyramid-Systems-Inc/Digital-Scribe/Roadmap.md

 ---

-## 🚀 Phase 2: The Visual Experience & User Interaction - READY TO BEGIN
+## 🎉 Phase 2: The Visual Experience & User Interaction - COMPLETED

 **Objective:** To transform the raw functional MVP into a visually polished and interactive application.
 The focus is on UI/UX, styling, and creating the signature "cartouche" look.